TaiAgno/taiagno/README.md

 reporting from Queenstown, New Zealand.

-I am currently working in a gamification project, using biofeedback in a video game.<br>Unity Engine, C# and whatnot - VERY EXCITING! 🚀
+my most recent work is in a gamification project, utilising live biofeedback data (Polar H10 chest strap) in a video game to promote self-regulation.<br>Unity Engine, C# and whatnot - VERY EXCITING! 🚀

+life has given me the opportunity to pursue my true calling, and retrain in development.<br>in this journey, I achieved a Diploma in Web Development and Web Design, and a Cloud & DevOps Software Development certification.

+any coder out there knows—there is no day like the other.<br>foreseen and unforeseen challenges are the norm.<br>for me, that is gold; nothing motivates me more than a shiny challenge.

+do you have a challenge for me? 🔥

 life has been a roller coaster, for good and bad.<br>
 what do you do with the bad?<br>
 take it, smash it, turn it into good. 💪<br>

-any coder out there knows—there is no day like the other.<br>foreseen and unforeseen challenges are the norm.<br>for me, that is gold; nothing motivates me more than a shiny challenge.

-do you have a challenge for me? 🔥

 <br>

+In a previous life...

 I achieved a Master's Degree in History when I was 22 years old - specifically History of Photography.<br>
 during my academic years I also studied formal photography, including darkroom development.
 I still have a full darkroom set up in my parents home.